END Structured Data-->

 If you have pain, this is a red flag that you may need root canal treatment.
 Some sensitivity to hot and cold beverages or food is completely normal.
 But if your pain is severe enough that it makes you cringe, call the dentist.

 After you receive root canal treatment, the pain and sensitivity will go away because the infected pulp has been removed.

 If a cavity is not treated fast enough, it will actually grow.
 A cavity that grows will eventually reach into the root of the tooth.
 When the cavity grows to the root, the only option you have left is for a root canal.
 Unfortunately, a filling will not help your tooth or resolve the pain.

-You can get infection inside the tooth or at the root of the tooth.
-If this happens, you must have RCT to remove the infection and bad pulp.
+You can get an infection inside the tooth or at the root of the tooth.
+If this happens, you must have root canal treatment to remove the infection and bad pulp.
 Infections that are on the nerve are usually not the result of tooth decay and can even happen spontaneously, without any reason or warning.

 If you experience inflammation and infection, this is a sign of a serious problem.
 Seek treatment right away.

 Occasionally a patient contacts our office about getting a crown, but the patient really needs a root canal.
 Root canal treatment is necessary when Dr. Riopelle prepares the tooth for the crown.
 He may need to get close to the nerve or touch the nerve, and removing the pulp can actually help you have a more successful crown procedure.
 The root canal will reduce the chance of extreme sensitivity later.

 If you think you might need to have a root canal performed, contact our team at Dr. Riopelle’s San Ramon, CA office.
 We are committed to ensuring that you receive the best root canal treatment.